meyoel/merkato/README.md

 # merkato
-The largest African e-commerce platform.
-Its head office is in Addis Ababa
+Welcome to merkato.
+Mergato is the largest African e-commerce platform.
+Its head office is in Addis Ababa.